-The municipality appointed the Audit and Performance Audit Committee comprised of Chairperson and four members for a period of 3 years with effect from 1 July 2017 to 1 August 2020.
+The municipality appointed the Audit and Performance Audit Committee comprised of Chairperson and four members for a period of 3 years with effect from 1 July 2017 and 1 August 2017.

 APAC operate in terms of approved Charter which outline the role, responsibilities, composition and operating guidelines of the committee of Polokwane Municipality and report to Council quarterly.